Liberals in Ottawa-Vanier send wrong voting information to supporters | CBC News

 Elections Ontario warned the public about the incident late Wednesday evening.

-In an email to CBC News on Wednesday evening they had reports incorrect information was being sent from who they believe to be political campaigns.
+In an email to CBC News on Wednesday evening the agency said it had reports of incorrect information was being sent from who they believe to be political campaigns.

-"Elections Ontario has become aware that many voters in the Ottawa area have received literature from political campaigns on where they should go to vote," they said.
+"Elections Ontario has become aware that many voters in the Ottawa area have received literature from political campaigns on where they should go to vote," it said.

 "This information may be incorrect.
 The only reliable source of information on where electors should go to vote is Elections Ontario."

-The agency said the location listed on their website — under "voter information services."
+The agency said the correcnt location is listed on its website under "voter information services."
 Voters can also search by postal code for their polling station.

 Polls will open Thursday morning at 9 a.m. and close at 9 p.m.